adi271001/NovaBotics/README.md

 - [x] Bot has an about which introduces it to the participants
 - [x] Bot greets the participants
 - [x] Participants can set reminders for daily post or revoke the reminder as per their wish
-- [x] The list of eligibe participants can be exported in .doc format for sharing or for further editing as per need
+- [x] The list of eligible participants can be exported in .doc format for sharing or for further editing as per need **only by the moderator(s)**
+- [x] The participant can register for the event
-- [ ] The participant can check
+- [x] The participant can check if they're eligible for the challenge

-- [ ]
 - [x] The bot can check if a post was uploaded within the given time frame for the daily post
 - [x] If someone misses to post one day the participant will be marked as ineligible for rewards

----

-  check_eligibility  eligible or not daily_check
-  post

----

-- [ ] Sets ineligible tag for participants who are ineligible for rewards
-- [x] The bot can check if a post was uploaded within the given time frame for the daily post
-- [x] If someone misses to post one day the participant will be marked as ineligible for rewards
+- [x] **Only the moderator(s)** can distribute tokens amongst the eligible participants

 ## Tech stack